 And they did also carry with them deseret, which, by interpretation, is a honey bee; and thus they did carry with them swarms of bees, and all manner of that which was upon the face of the land, seeds of every kind.That verse isn't overly significant, but it did lead to Utah's first name being the Territory of Deseret.
 The early church members liked bees and their symbolism, liked the fact that they were mentioned by a special name in The Book of Mormon, and then used the symbol and name "deseret" a lot.
-Today they are used in the names of the church's thrift store (Deseret Industries), welfare companies (Deseret Pasta), a name of a Young Women's class (Beehives), the church's temple clothing manufacturer (Beehive Clothing), an LDS themed bookstore (Deseret Book), and is on the Utah state flag and is the symbol of Utah, the Beehive State, just to name of few of the symbol's uses today.
+Today they are used in the names of the church's thrift store (Deseret Industries), welfare companies (Deseret Pasta), a name of a Young Women's class (Beehives), the church's temple clothing manufacturer (Beehive Clothing), a Latter-day Saint themed bookstore (Deseret Book), and is on the Utah state flag and is the symbol of Utah, the Beehive State, just to name of few of the symbol's uses today.
 When the Conference Center was built, President Hinckley wanted symbols included, so beehives were etched onto the glass and carved beehives were attached to the pulpit.

 As a symbol, bees can also remind us of Israel as a promised land of milk and honey in the bible (see verse 17).
 It can also remind us that the manna that sustained the Israelites in the wilderness, a type of Christ (John 6:31-35) tasted like honey (see verse 31).
 So, whether originally intended or not, bees can be a symbol of Christ.

 Of course there is probably more symbolism dealing with bees, beehives, and honey.
 But I want to get onto the architectural examples of this symbol in Latter-day Saint temples, so I'll move on.

 The St. George Utah Temple

 This was the first temple using beehives.
 There are four, one on each side of two exterior staircases at the front of the temple.
 You can see pictures here and here.